wso2/docs-open-banking/en/docs/learn/consent-manager.md

 applications to access account data. **Consent Manager** is an application in WSO2 Open Banking that supports all these requirements and manages consents.

+!!! tip
+    You can customize and build your own Consent Manager using the [Consent API](../references/consent-rest-api.md).

 !!! note
     - Bank officers with the `CustomerCareOfficerRole` role and bank customers can access the Consent Manager.
     - Customer Care Officers have privileges such as Advanced Search options and the ability to view the consents of all bank customers.